Ryan Hohman, Creator and Writer

 A lifelong Tribe fan, Ryan likes to be known for a couple things, hitting .500 for two consecutive seasons in high school and his pursuit to become The Ultimate Wingman and eat 2,011 wings in 2011.
-Ryan was a web producer for VH1 and DIRECTV in New York City for seven years and currently works for a tech company that aids small businesses.
+Ryan was a web producer for VH1 and DIRECTV in New York City for seven years and is currently on a mission to find the greatest chicken wing in Columbus, Ohio.